professor Josh Hall had his paper, “The Relative Value of AEA

 Professor Roger Congleton had his paper “The Electoral Politics and Evolution of Complex Healthcare Systems” with co-authors Alberto Batinti and Rinaldo Pietrantonio (now deceased), both former Visiting faculty here in Economics at WVU, accepted by Kyklos.

-Professor Josh Hall has been named Associate Editor of Journal of Regional Analysis and Policy.
+Associate Professor Josh Hall has been named Associate Editor of Journal of Regional Analysis and Policy.
 This is the journal of the Mid-Continent Regional Science Association.

 Professor Brad Humphreys has been awarded the prestigious 2016-2017 WVU Benedum Distinguished Scholar award in the Behavioral & Social Sciences category.
 He is the first B&E recipient since the 1989-1990 award year.